Word page

 Common questions

-- What words are similar to halfwit?
-Fool, idiot, dolt, simpleton.
+• What words are similar to halfwit?
+Similar words include fool, idiot, dolt, and simpleton.